microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/k8s_infra_observability/_index.md

     ![Observability grafana_prod diagram](./img/grafana_staging.png)

-- Login using the Contoso Operator username `arcdemo` and the Windows Admin Password you provided when you created your deployment.
+- Login using the Windows Admin Username and Password you provided when you created your deployment.
 Review the available dashboards.

     ![Observability grafana_prod diagram](./img/grafana_staging_dashboard_home.png)